 Knowing the difference between Code, Standard and Specification is very important if you are working in Oil & Gas Industries.
-In this post, i will explain you about code, standard and specification.
+In this post, I will explain to you about code, standards, and specifications.
 You will also learn the difference between them.
 This difference is also applicable to piping.

-Standard can define as a set of technical definitions and guidelines – or simply a “how to” instructions for designers and manufacturers.
-It gives all the necessary requirements for the product, service, and operation.
+Standard can define as a set of technical definitions and guidelines – or simply “how-to” instructions for designers and manufacturers.
+It gives all the requirements for the product, service, and operation.

 A designer will use the standard to design the product, and a manufacturer will use the standard for the manufacturing of the product.

 Standard serves as a common language for defining quality and establishing safety criteria for the product.
-ASTM, API, ISO are some examples of the standard.
+ASTM, API, and ISO are some examples of the standard.
 ASTM has more than 12000 standards they cover all most everything.
-If you visit ASTM website, they said that they have a standard form toys to aircraft.
+If you visit the ASTM website, they say that they have standards from toys to aircraft.

-let’s take an example of a mobile phone charger.
+let’s take the example of a mobile phone charger.
 If you are in the USA and traveling to India, you need an adapter to use your charger.
-This is because both the country follows the different standard for power sockets.
-But your USB cables will work anywhere in the world because it is manufactured as per globally accepted standard.
+This is because both the country follows different standards for power sockets.
+But your USB cables will work worldwide because they are manufactured as per the globally accepted standard.

-In the case of process industry, piping components are sourced from around the world; we want all these material, irrespective of their country of origin should fit perfectly with each other at the site.
+In the case of the process industry, piping components are sourced from around the world; we want all these materials, irrespective of their country of origin should fit perfectly with each other at the site.
 Standard help to achieve these;

-- By establishing common engineering or technical requirements for products, practices, methods or operations that manufacturer has to follow while manufacturing piping components.
+- By establishing common engineering or technical requirements for products, practices, methods, or operations that the manufacturer has to follow while manufacturing piping components.

 - Standard Built confidence about product quality in the users and